erikalesperance/dev_RNAseq/README.md

 To run `dev_RNAseq`, use the following command, assuming you are in the `dev_RNAseq` directory:
 `./dev_RNAseq.sh <handler> Config`
-Where `<handler>` is one of the handlers listed below, and `Config` is the full file path to the configuration file
+Where `<handler>` is one of the handlers listed below, and `Config` is the full file path to the configuration file Prior to beginning this pipeline, update the configuration file with your specific project name, email, if the data is pair-ended or not, and the batch system (PBS or slurm).

-## Pre-processing
+## Data pre-processing

 Start with raw sequence data (FastQ files).
 Copy this data into your working scratch directory.

 ## Step 1: Quality_Assessment
-Run Quality_Assessment on your raw FastQ files.
+Run Quality_Assessment on the raw FastQ files.

 To run Quality_Assessment, all common and handler-specific variables must be defined within the configuration file.
 Once the variables have been defined in the Config file, Quality_Assessment can be submitted to a job scheduler with the following command (assuming that you are in the directory containing `dev_RNAseq`)
 `./dev_RNAseq.sh Quality_Assessment Config`
 where `Config` is the full file path to the configuration file

-A directory containing your files to be analyzed must be specified in the config file.
+The entire pathway to the directory containing your files to be analyzed must be specified in the config file.
 It can be a directory containing sub-directories for each sample (which is the format for raw data as it comes from Basespace).

 ## Step 2: Adapter_Trimming